9 Things You Can Do For Your SMB To Avoid A Data Breach

 Data breach is every small and medium businesses nightmare.
 Infact this holds true for well-established ones also.
 Data breach puts your very reputation on the line.
 Below is a list of 9 things you can do for your SMB to avoid a data breach.

-1. Two-Step Authentication Always - A single step sign in is relatively easy to break.
+1. Always Use Two-Step Authentication - A single step sign in is relatively easy to break.
 The level of difficulty increases with a two-step authentication procedure.
 Most email service providers are now using this.
 Employing the same method for your business will decrease the chances of a data breach.

 The biggest security risk you have sits between your keyboard and chairs